ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 sincerely sympathise with you and all your respectable family, in your present distress, which must be of the bitterest kind, because proceeding from a cause which no time can remove.
-No arguments shall be wanting on my part that can alleviate so severe a misfortune--or that may comfort you, under a circumstance that must be of all others the most afflicting to a parent's mind.
+No arguments shall be wanting on my part that can alleviate so severe a misfortune -- or that may comfort you, under a circumstance that must be of all others the most afflicting to a parent's mind.
 The death of your daughter would have been a blessing in comparison of this.
 And it is the more to